pvcraven/web-development-class/source/semester_1/assignments/03_css/css.rst

   * Apply a stylesheet that you've created as shown in :ref:`external-css` to every page.
+  * Only create one css file, but put a link that one css file in every html page.
+  * Most of the styles you should create should go in here, since it applies to every page.

 * Create styles with a tag selector as shown in :ref:`tag-selector`.
 * Create styles with an id selector as shown in :ref:`id-selector`.